 Fabio Montemurro, executive assistant to BP’s head of technology

-Technology and innovation developed at pace are key to making strides towards a low carbon future.
+Technology and innovation developed at pace are key to making strides towards a low future.
 Fabio, in his new role, is supporting the implementation of technology strategy across BP.
 It's a role for which he has a good grounding.

 His previous role was in BP’s Alternative Energy developments team, scouting and developing those ideas that can transform the energy landscape as we know it.

-That meant working closely with companies that are developing digital platforms to connect consumers with local, low carbon electricity to power their homes and transport.
+That meant working closely with companies that are developing digital platforms to connect consumers with local, low electricity to power their homes and transport.